BatedUrGonnaDie/salty_bot/README.md

 ========
 `!commands` will output all of the active commands at the current time.

-`!wr <game shortcode> <category>` outputs world record for a specific game.
+`!wr <game shortcode?> <category?>` outputs world record for a specific game.
 Game and category can either be input by the user or can be implied from the streamers game and title if they are live.

-`!pb <user> <game shortcode> <category>` the pb for the specified user.
+`!pb <user?> <game shortcode?> <category?>` the pb for the specified user.
 If category and game is omitted it will attempt to infer them from the current streamer's game/title.
 If user is also omitted it will assume the streamer.

 `!leaderboards` will output the game name escaped for speedrun.com leaderboards.